oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

       return 0;
   }

-Use the |dpcpp_short| Execution Policies
+Use the SYCL Execution Policies
 ========================================

-The |dpcpp_short| execution policy specifies where a parallel algorithm runs.
+The SYCL execution policy specifies where a parallel algorithm runs.
-It encapsulates a SYCL device or queue and allows you to set an optional kernel name. |dpcpp_short| execution policies can be used with all standard C++ algorithms that support execution policies.
+It encapsulates a SYCL device or queue and allows you to set an optional kernel name.
+SYCL execution policies can be used with all standard C++ algorithms that support execution policies.

 To create a policy object, you may use one of the following constructor arguments: